Welcome to the Middlefield Primary Academy Local Governing Body

 I had no idea what was involved in being a governor or running a school when I answered the school’s call for Governors to volunteer.
 But I’ve learnt a huge amount and am still learning.
 DLPT (Diamond Learning Partnership Trust) Governors are provided with training from the teaching school and I attended the trust’s ‘New to the LGB’ (Local Governing Board) Training during 2019.
 As part of learning about my role as Chair I completed the NGA (National Governor’s Association) Chair Program during 2020.

 There is a legal requirement to have a Local Governing Board overseeing the school and ensuring proper management of the School as part of the larger DLPT Trust management process.
 So our Governors ensure this legal requirement is fulfilled as well as participating in additional meetings and committees which monitor items such as, Finance, Standards, Safeguarding, and SEND (Special Educational Needs and Disability)

-At present we only have two governors who are not employed by the school.
-Our other parent governor is Mr Wallis, Dad to Hester (Year 5) and Attlee (Year 3).
-We both joined the LGB at the same time.
-More information about Ian, myself and the other governors can be found here: https://www.middlefield.cambs.sch.uk/governor-profiles/
+At present we have four governors who are not employed by the school.
+More information about our governors can be found here: https://www.middlefield.cambs.sch.uk/governors/